CalvinGreen94/c-force-reg/README.md

 Choose the dApp/ App

-AFTERWARDS, THE  PREDICTION WILL BE DISPLAYED AFTER PAYMENT WHEN LAUNCHED TO MAINNET!
+AFTERWARDS, THE  PREDICTION WILL BE DISPLAYED AFTER PAYMENT WHEN LAUNCHED TO MAINNET! but for now its entirely free "# c-force-reg"
-"# c-force-reg"